 Consider the code in your daily work, and speak up if you are unsure or have a concern about something that doesn't seem right.
 You are personally responsible for doing so.
 You can contact your supervisor or the chief compliance officer at 913-588-6632 or by sending an email to mlubeck@kumc.edu.
-You may also report concerns anonymously in good faith without fear of retaliation by calling the Compliance Hotline at 913-588-5434.
+You may also report concerns anonymously in good faith without fear of retaliation by calling the Compliance Hotline at 844-527-0597 or by submitting a report online at kansashealthsystem.ethicspoint.com.